lmorchard/pebbling-club/README.md

   - [ ] pick some other deployment targets - fastly? netlify? digitalocean? azure? gcp? aws?
   - [ ] dockerfile, pm2, nginx, etc. for self-hosting
   - [ ] decompose into serverless functions?

+- random feature ideas
+  - [ ] podcast rss feeds of bookmarked MP3s
+  - [ ] easy webring building from link collections
+  - [ ] live bookmarks - bookmark a site with an RSS feed, see updates, lighterweight than full RSS sifting UI
+  - [ ] keyword searches - bookmark a URL with a keyword and a %s in query string to launch a search redirect
+  - [ ] daily / weekly / monhtly newsletters?